Northern Coast Officials

 Arguments and Ejections: If a coach or player make a statement or action that does not warrant an immediate ejection issue a “warning” first.
 Make sure you use the words “this is a waring...if you continue to argue or make statements about ... you will be ejected.”
 If the coach or player does not stop you have grounds for ejection.
 When submitting the ejection report please be specific with what was said or done.
 Also state that you issued a warning.
 A statement like, “the coach threw a tantrum” is not specific.
 If any cuss words were used, please include them in the ejection report.

-A phone call to Jerry is required after the game and ejection reports are to be submitted online or faxed to Jerry before going to bed that evening.
-DO NOT mail ejection reports in.
+A phone call to David or Gary is required after the game and ejection reports are to be submitted online before going to bed that evening.
 Ejection reports are needed to advise the school so the coach or player does not participate in the next contest.

 Moving to get Angles: When a play is developing move first to get angle rather than moving to get close to the play.
 Once you have angle and you have time, then work on moving closer to the play.
 Don't just stand in one spot to make calls on the bases.
 You have to move towards the play (angle first) to get a better picture of the play in order to improve your judgment.
 Many times the play will be easy.
 It is those few close calls that you need to have the angle to make the correct call.
 So practice getting angles on the easy ones so it becomes second nature thus making the tough calls easy.

 Plate Umpire Moving: When the ball is put in play the plate umpire becomes a base umpire.
-You usually have home and third base.
+Plate Umpire usually has home and third base.
 Here are some items of movement for the plate umpire:

 a) Ground ball in the infield bases empty: Plate ump moving up first base line to help base umpire with pulled foot and swipe tags at first.